The Seasons (2025 film): Production

 The director and writer of the film Maureen Fazendeiro in an interview to the Variety said that She inspired by the legacy of archaeologists Georg and Vera Leisner—who "made the first inventory of megalithic monuments of the Iberian Peninsula, a work still very important today to understand the dawn of the European civilization".
 She retraced their journey through the Alentejo region.
 She further said, that there, she "met shepherds, archaeologists, poets, rural workers, trees and stones" and sought to "reassemble the historical time from those fragments," blending poetic observation with archaeological inquiry.

 In July 2022, the film project was selected in FIDLab 2022 projects, the co-production incubator of French festival FIDMarseille, and won Sublimages prize in the showcase, known for its focus on experimental documentary and fiction features.

 In 2023, the project was presented in The Ventura co-production market, which is supported by Institute of Cinematography and Audiovisual Arts, run in the collaboration of the Concello de Tui and Play-Doc, Tui International Film Festival.

 The film was supported by the MEDIA Programme of the European Union, MEDIA sub-programme of Creative Europe, which is designed to support the European film and audiovisual industries, under its Development Support funding line.

 Release

 The Seasons had its World Premiere at the 78th Locarno Film Festival on 11 August 2025, and competed for Golden Leopard.

 The film was also screened in Wavelengths section of the 2025 Toronto International Film Festival on 11 September 2025 for its North American Premiere.
 It also competed in New Directors Competition at the São Paulo International Film Festival and had screening on 21 October 2025.

-It was screened in the 'Time of History Section' of the 70th Valladolid International Film Festival on 28 October 2025.
+It was screened in the 'Time of History Section' of the 70th Valladolid International Film Festival on 28 October 2025, and at the International Documentary Film Festival Amsterdam on 14 November 2025 in the Paradocs section.

+On 23 January 2026, it was screened at the Gothenburg Film Festival and on 21 April 2026, at the 41st Guadalajara International Film Festival in Ibero-American Documentary Feature Film section.

-The film will be distributed by Norte Distribution in France and Desforra Apache in Portugal.
+The film is distributed by Norte Distribution in France and Desforra Apache in Portugal.

-It will be released by Norte Distribution in French cinemas on 3 December 2025.
+It was released by Norte Distribution in French cinemas on 3 December 2025.

 Vienna-based sales company Square Eyes acquired the international sales rights of the film in July, before its world premiere at the Locarno Film Festival.